Ahead of expectations

 To the extent that it has any uncontracted generation, DORE is able to hedge power prices, should it choose – up to five years in the Nordic market and three years in the UK.

 As might be expected, DORE has strong ESG credentials.
-Its renewable energy portfolio is forecast to produce enough energy to power 68,312 homes, saving 91,848 tonnes of CO2.
+Its renewable energy portfolio is forecast to produce enough energy to power 68,312 homes, saving 91,848 tonnes of carbon dioxide.
 It focuses on the environmental health of its assets too and supports local communities with grants.
 DORE will report to shareholders on matters of sustainability on a regular basis.

 Downing LLP is a signatory to the UN Principles of Investment, which means that it: